-Children tended to perform well on trials testing their listening comprehension (SIMPLE: range = 0%-100% accuracy, M=70% [59%, 80%]; COMPLEX: range = 17%-100%, M=64% [55%, 74%]).
-To test the relation between this learning outcome and children's online attention to the speech, we fit separate mixed effects logit models to their listening comprehension test trial accuracy for each index of children's attention to the speech over the course of the story (the overall proportion of storybook pages on which a child continued listening, their total ILLUSTRATION gaze duration across pages, and their mean ILLUSTRATION proportion gaze duration).
+M=64% [55, 74]).
+To test the relation between this learning outcome and children's online attention to the speech, we fit separate mixed effects logit models to their listening comprehension test trial accuracy for each index of children's attention to the speech over the course of the story (the proportion of storybook pages on which a child continued listening, their total ILLUSTRATION gaze duration across pages, and their mean ILLUSTRATION proportion gaze duration).

-In both conditions, children who paid more attention to the narration-according to our three measures of child attention showed greater understanding and recollection of the story's plot and characters at test (see Table 3).
-Controlling for condition and age, the proportion of pages on which a child continued listening (Table 3, Model 1) was significantly related to their listening comprehension accuracy (OR = 1.59 [1.17, 2.18], Wald's $\chi^2(1) = 8.71$, p < 0.01).
-The same was true of children's total ILLUSTRATION gaze duration (OR = 1.61 [1.04, 2.62], Wald's $\chi^2(1) = 4.35$, p < 0.05; Table 3, Model 2), and children's mean ILLUSTRATION proportion gaze duration (OR = 1.48 [1.10, 2.02], Wald's $\chi^2(1) = 6.67$, p < 0.01; Table 3, Model 3).
-The odds ratios for these different subject-level attention metrics were similar, such that a standard deviation increase in each was associated with about a one-and-a-half times increase in a child's probability of answering a test question correctly.
+In both conditions, children who paid more attention to the narration-according to our three measures of child attention-showed greater understanding and recollection of the story's plot and characters at test (see Table 3).
+Controlling for condition and age, the proportion of pages on which a child continued listening (Table 3, Model 1) was significantly related to their listening comprehension accuracy $(OR = 1.59 [1.17, 2.18], Wald's \chi^2(1) = 8.71, p < .01).$ The same was true of children's total ILLUSTRATION gaze duration (OR = 1.61 [1.04, 2.62], Wald's $\chi^2(1) = 4.35$ , p < .05; Table 3, Model 2), and children's mean proportion ILLUSTRA-TION gaze duration (OR = 1.48 [1.10, 2.02], Wald's $\chi^2(1) =$ 6.67, p < .01; Table 3, Model 3).
+Odds ratios for these different subject-level attention metrics were similar, such that a standard deviation increase in each was associated with about a one-and-a-half times increase in the child's probability of answering a test question correctly.